-- Students should be helpful and friendly to others on the playground. - Students should cooperate with other students and teachers. - Students should obey the playground monitor at all times. - Students should report any issues on the playground to the monitor on duty. - Students should listen for the whistle and line up immediately. - Students should keep their hands to themselves while in line. - Students should use the playground equipment correctly and safely. - Students should use proper language at all times. - Students should stay within the established boundaries. - Students should not participate in any form of wrestling, fighting, or play fighting. - Students should not be involved in any physical contact includes football, soccer, or other games. - Students should not throw sticks, stones, or dirt. - Students should play fairly and exhibit sportsmanship. - Students should not re-enter the building with permission of the playground monitor.
+- Students should be helpful and friendly to others on the playground. - Students should cooperate with other students and teachers. - Students should obey the playground monitor at all times. - Students should report any issues on the playground to the monitor on duty. - Students should listen for the whistle and line up immediately. - Students should keep their hands to themselves at all times. - Students should use the playground equipment correctly and safely. - Students should use proper language at all times. - Students should stay within the established boundaries. - Students should not participate in any form of wrestling, fighting, or play fighting. - Students should not be involved in any physical contact includes football, soccer, or other games. - Students should not throw sticks, stones, dirt, leaves, or snow. - Students should play fairly and exhibit sportsmanship. - Students should not re-enter the building without permission of the playground monitor.